-LC-a1: Number and percent of referrals for LOC that received a completed LOC decision.
-Numerator: # of referrals for LOC that received a completed LOC decision; Denominator: # of referrals for LOC.
+LC-a1: IME will measure the number and percent of approved LOC decisions.
+Numerator: # of completed LOC; Denominator: # of referrals for LOC.

-FFS and MCO members will be pulled from IoWANS for this measure.
-Iowa Medicaid QIO MSU completes all initial level of care determinations for both FFS and MCO populations.
+FFS and MCO members will be pulled from ISIS for this measure.
+IME MSU completes all initial level of care determinations for both FFS and MCO populations.

-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = b.
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Annually Stratified b.
 Sub-assurance: The levels of care of enrolled participants are reevaluated at least annually or as specified in the approved waiver.

-Other Specify: contracted entity Annually Stratified Describe Group:
+Specify: contracted entity Describe Group:

 Continuously and Ongoing Other Specify:

 Other Specify: